jpvelez/transit-future/_posts/2013-09-30-solutionnn.md

 image: transitmap2
 ---

-## For decades, plans for game-changing transit projects have gathered dust because they've lacked funding.
+## Over the years, Chicagoans have dreamed up dozens of game changing transit projects.

-## But now, There's a new way to fund their construction.
+## Due to lack of funding, those plans have gathered dust.

-#It's time for Transit Future.
+## Transit Future is a way to finally fund their construction.